AI Policy

 The Role of a Notary Public Lawyer

-A Notary Public ranks among the most distinct and ancient legal professions in England and Wales.
+A Notary Public Lawyer ranks among the most distinguished and ancient legal professions in England and Wales.

-Notaries Public are officers of the law and their primary responsibility is the preparation and authentification of legal documentation usually used overseas or at various foreign consulates in England and Wales.
+Notaries Public are officers of the law and their primary responsibility is the preparation and authentication of legal documentation usually used overseas or at various foreign consulates in England and Wales.

 The principal duty of a Notary Public is to authenticate, under seal and signature, various documents executed in England and Wales.